10 Best Forex Cards in India for Students and Tourists in 2025

 • Reload Fee – Rs 100

-• Cross Currency Fee – 3.5% mark up
+• Cross Currency Fee – 3.5% markup

 Benefits of Indus Multi Currency Forex Card

-• Hassle free refund process.
+• Hassle-free refund process.

 #4.
 BookMyForex Forex Card